cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 DLEQ proofs are essential to the protocol to allow V to check that P's designated private key was used in the computation.
-A side effect of this property is that it prevents P from using unique key for select verifiers as a way of "tagging" them.
-If all verifiers expect use of a certain private key, e.g., by locating P's public key key published from a trusted registry, then P cannot present unique keys to an individual verifier.
+A side effect of this property is that it prevents P from using a unique key for select verifiers as a way of "tagging" them.
+If all verifiers expect use of a certain private key, e.g., by locating P's public key published from a trusted registry, then P cannot present unique keys to an individual verifier.

+For this side effect to hold, P must also be prevented from using other unblinding techniques that can be achieved via manipulation of P's public key within a trusted registry.
+For example, if P is able to rotate P's published public key at short time intervals, P may be able to assign a likely identity to V based on the public key used.
+Similarly, if P can publish N public keys to a trusted registry then P may be able to control presentation of these keys in such a way that V is retroactively identified by V's key choice across multiple requests.

 # Applications {#apps}